 Do your children play games on the computer?….
 Most kids do.
 The question is?… is it wasted time or is it time well spent.
 If they are learning while playing then I would consider it time well spent.
 I have found a wonderful site that I enjoy talking about because they have so much to offer children….
 It is called My American Farm.
 As you would imagine it promote agriculture.
 Their goal is to build agricultural awareness and understanding through education…..Gotta love a site like that.

 The site is very colorful and interactive.
-There are many games to choose from and you don’t have to tell that they they will be learning something as they play… It can be our little secret!
+There are many games to choose from and you don’t have to tell them that they will be learning something as they play… It can be our little secret!

 While your there take the tour and see what else this great little site has to offer both you and your children….
 Have fun!